tc39/notes/es7/2016-07/jul-27.md

 MM; The only reason we're allowing these outside of the constructor at all, is for common well-behaved cases

-AWB: This of this as shorthand for function.
+AWB: Think of this as shorthand for function.
 If it was a function, all functions define new.target.
 When invoked you get undefined.
 Functions have arguments.
 There are no functions.
 If you just treat an initializer like an anonymous function, then you get exactly everything falling out

 DE: If you treat it like just a method, then you get everything you want

 AWB: This avoids a laundry list of special cases

 KG: What about statics?
-The easy corolary is that for statics, it's an anonymous static method.
+The easy corollary is that for statics, it's an anonymous static method.

 YK: This also allows for sane semantics for `this`